 What do I need to start?

-Be a minimum of PADI Open Water Diver or Junior Open Water Diver certification (or qualifying certification from another organization)
+To in roll into the PADI DPV specialty you have to be a minimum of PADI Open Water Diver or Junior Open Water Diver certification (or qualifying certification from another organization)

 Minimum age: 12 years old